ForlinxEmbedded/ForlinxEmbedded.github.io/platform/ti/ok62xx-c/OK62xx-C_User_Hardware_Manual.md

 |                    | MMC2\_DAT2               |   IO    | MMC/SD/SDIO data     |         P4\_24         |
 |                    | MMC2\_DAT3               |   IO    | MMC/SD/SDIO data     |         P4\_26         |

-**1\.
 On the SoM, MMC1\_SDWP is used for the multiplexed function of eMMC.
-Therefore, this pin on the carrier board is left floating; If the pin resources on the SoM are insufficient and this pin must be used, please contact Forlinx to obtain the usage method;**
+Therefore, this pin on the carrier board is left floating; If the pin resources on the SoM are insufficient and this pin must be used, please contact Forlinx to obtain the usage method.

-**2\.
 The signal level of the entire MMC2 group of pins is 1.8V.
-Pay attention to level matching when using them.**
+Pay attention to level matching when using them.

 #### 2.7.20 OSPI Interface Pin